Could We Observe an Exploding Black Hole in the Near Future?: Introduction

 Observation of an exploding black hole would be transformative in at least three ways: it would provide strong evidence for the existence of PBHs, the first evidence of Hawking radiation and definitive information about the particles present in nature.
 While the first two points are clear, the third is less obvious.
 Theoretically, it is expected that a black hole will radiate all fundamental particles with a mass below the black hole temperature, regardless of their non-gravitational interactions.
 This means that the gamma ray signal from an exploding black hole encodes information about all fundamental particles with masses less than the Planck scale~\cite{Baker:2021btk,Baker:2022rkn,Boluna:2023jlo,Federico:2024fyt}.
 Observation of a PBH explosion would go far beyond other known ways of searching for new particles, such as particle colliders.

-Current experiments such as HAWC and LHAASO are capable of observing exploding black holes in the vicinity of the Earth (to a distance of around 0.1 parsecs).
-The HAWC collaboration has not yet observed an event and has set the strongest direct upper limit on the local burst rate, $\dot{n}_{\rm PBH}=3400\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{HAWC:2019wla}, while the LHAASO collaboration has the capacity to improve the limit to $\dot{n}_{\rm PBH}=1200\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{Yang:2024vij} in the near future.
+Current TeV-scale gamma ray observatories such as HAWC and LHAASO are capable of observing exploding black holes in the vicinity of the Earth (to a distance of around 0.1 parsecs).\footnote{Note that if an observation is made, follow up experiments looking for the absence of a lower energy afterglow would be required to determine that the gamma ray burst most likely originated from a PBH explosion.} The HAWC collaboration has not yet observed an event and has set the strongest direct upper limit on the local burst rate, $\dot{n}_{\rm PBH}=3400\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{HAWC:2019wla}, while the LHAASO collaboration has the capacity to improve the limit to $\dot{n}_{\rm PBH}=1200\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{Yang:2024vij} in the near future.
 However, if these experiments hope to observe an exploding black hole, it is expected that the black hole is part of a population of PBHs with a temperature around $100\,\text{MeV}$.
-Indirect constraints from this population of PBHs limit the local burst rate to less than $\dot{n}_{\rm PBH}\sim0.01\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{Boluna:2023jlo}, far beyond the reach of direct observation.
+This population will contribute to the Extragalactic Gamma-Ray Background (EGRB)~\cite{Carr:2020gox}, which under motivated assumptions limits the local burst rate to less than $\dot{n}_{\rm PBH}\sim0.01\,\text{pc}^{-3}\text{yr}^{-1}$~\cite{Boluna:2023jlo}, far beyond the reach of direct observation.

 However, these direct limits and indirect constraints assume that the PBHs are Schwarzschild (that is, they have no electric charge or angular momentum).
-In this letter, we introduce a new mechanism which we demonstrate in an example scenario featuring a new $u(1)$ gauge symmetry, a heavy dark electron, and where PBHs are formed with some dark charge (similar to the scenario considered in Ref.~\cite{Bai:2019zcd} to accommodate light PBH dark matter).
+In this letter, we introduce a new mechanism which we demonstrate in an example scenario featuring a new $u(1)$ gauge symmetry, a heavy dark electron, and where PBHs are formed with some dark charge (similar to scenarios considered in Ref.~\cite{Bai:2019zcd}, to accommodate light PBH dark matter, and in Ref.~\cite{Barbosa:2025uau}).
 We find that these PBHs can undergo a period of quasi-extremality, which weakens the indirect constraints and provides an enhancement of the possible local burst rate.
 We find that in this scenario current gamma ray observatories could soon observe a black hole explosion.